whiprandolph/bestseller/Part 0 - Introduction/Words of Gratitude.md

 # Words of Gratitude

 Thanks to the nonhumans who helped me write this book.
-Thanks to the carolina wrens who lifted my spirits in the morning, the wild dandelions and chickweed that nourished me, and the trees on the edge of a local clearcut logging operation who reminded me to stand strong in the face of terrible things.
+Thanks to the Carolina wrens who lifted my spirits in the morning, the wild dandelions and chickweed that nourished me, and the trees on the edge of a local clearcut logging operation who reminded me to stand strong in the face of terrible things.

 I would not have known how to feel grateful for the nonhumans' gifts if it weren't for the Kamana program.
 Thanks to Jon Young and all the contributors who produced it.